kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-entry-point.md

 # AuthenticationEntryPoint in Spring Security

-In Spring Security, `AuthenticationEntryPoint` is an interface responsible for initiating the authentication process when an unauthenticated user attempts to access a protected resource.
-It handles unauthorized access attempts by redirecting users to the login page, displaying a custom error message, or sending a specific HTTP response code.
+In Spring Security, the `AuthenticationEntryPoint` interface serves as the initiator of the authentication process when an unauthenticated user tries to access a protected resource.
+Its role is crucial in handling unauthorized access attempts by guiding users through the authentication process, redirecting them to a login page, displaying error messages, or specifying HTTP response codes.

 ## Mission of AuthenticationEntryPoint

-The primary mission of `AuthenticationEntryPoint` is to provide a mechanism for initiating the authentication process for unauthenticated users accessing protected resources.
-It allows developers to define custom behavior for handling unauthorized access attempts, such as redirecting users to a login page, displaying an error message, or sending a specific HTTP response code.
+The primary objective of `AuthenticationEntryPoint` is to facilitate the authentication process for users attempting to access protected resources without proper authentication credentials.
+It empowers developers to customize how unauthorized access attempts are handled, offering options such as redirection to a login page, displaying informative error messages, or returning specific HTTP response codes.

 ## Example Usage

 ### Implementing Custom AuthenticationEntryPoint

-Developers can create custom implementations of `AuthenticationEntryPoint` to define behavior for handling unauthorized access attempts.
+Developers can create tailored implementations of `AuthenticationEntryPoint` to define the behavior for managing unauthorized access attempts.

 ### Example: